The Two RV Gypsies: Full-Time RVers

 the Monolith

-There are three pools, the Fountain Pool, the Rectangle Pool and the Circle Pool.
-In Fite's bachelor and early married days, when the house still had no plumbing or electricity, the Circle Pool served as a refrigerator.
+Below: There are three pools, the Fountain Pool, the Rectangle Pool and the Circle Pool.
+In Fite's bachelor days and his early married days, when the house still had no plumbing or electricity, the Circle Pool served as a refrigerator.
 A mesh bag with milk, butter and eggs was lowered into its icy water and pulled up as needed.

 part of the three pools